pandoc/lua-filters/mhchem/README.md

 and Math elements, with Math elements that can be reliably converted to other formats by pandoc.

+Note: this filter requires pandoc 2.16.2 or higher (due to its use of lpeg).

 ## Usage

 To convert a LaTeX document containing mhchem macros